senertopaloglu/dissertation/README.md

 # Interactive 3D Medical Image Segmentation Software
+This interactive 3D medical image segmentation software is designed to integrate seamlessly into the medical imaging workflow and can play a pivotal role in enhancing diagnosis, monitoring, and also treatment plans of patients.
+Its primary purpose is to facilitate detailed and accurate segmentation of medical images (including MR and CT images) using artificial intelligence techniques that do not require extensive expert training and guidance.

+The software has been thoughtfully designed for use by clinicians, such as oncologists and radiologists, in addition to imaging technicians and reduces the overhead of medical image segmentation - giving you more time for crucial aspects such as treatment planning.

+Major functionalities include:
+- Compatibility with standard medical imaging formats; DICOM and NIfTI images and exporting to STL.
+- Perform segmentation across axial, coronal, and sagittal views to capture comprehensive anatomical information.
+- Utilise segmentation at various resolutions to adapt to different clinical requirements and levels of detail.
+- Support segmentation of multiple objects simultaneously and enable cross-view integration for thorough spatial context.
+- Leverage immersive 3D visualisation to enhance understanding of complex anatomical structures.
+- Easily export segmentation results for further analysis, reporting, or integration into downstream clinical systems.

+Furthermore, the software offers flexibility in processing, which can be conducted locally, or remotely, if limited hardware is available.

 ## Installation
 *NOTE: if you come across any problems that are undocumented here, then please visit https://github.com/Chuyun-Shen/SAM_2_Medical_3D/blob/main/INSTALL.md*

+*another option if you do come across any undocumented issues: is removing the user manual pdf, although I have not ever needed this step*

+Local installation was tested and successfully performed on a Windows 11 machine with NVIDIA RTX 6000 Ada Generation GPU (48GB GPU Memory) (Cuda toolkit 14.4)

+Remote installation was tested and successfully performed on: 1) 64 bit Windows 10 machine (16GB RAM memory), 2) Windows 11 machine in room A32 at the School of Computer Science, University of Nottingham.

 ### Installation to Run Segmentation Model Remotely and Locally